Fuukei/Next-Sakurairo/README.md

 # Next Sakurairo

-This is a blog built with Next.js, Tailwind CSS, Typescript, and ContentLayer with MDX.
+This is a blog built with Next.js, Tailwind CSS, Radix UI, Framer Motion, and ContentLayer with MDX.

 The appearance is inspired by WordPress theme [Sakura](https://github.com/mashirozx/sakura) and [Sakurairo](https://github.com/mirai-mamori/Sakurairo)